Brenda Caine, Sr. Content Strategist

 We need to have our audience research buttoned up before deciding on the best content format to use.
 Having fully fleshed-out personas is the best way to create content that’s tailored to what our audiences want, how they want it and when they want it.

 Secret #6: Make Sure Interactive Content Fits Into a Bigger Content Marketing Strategy

 It’s obvious, but we can’t forget that our interactive content shouldn’t be created in isolation.
 We need to think about how it fits into an overall content marketing strategy that may include both interactive and static content focused on a clear goal.

 The buyer’s journey has become less a straight path and more a series of twists and turns.
 Mixing interactive and static content allows our buyers to choose the content that meets their needs wherever they are in the buyer’s journey.

 Another thing to keep in mind is that we can often repackage existing content in an interactive piece.
-This Nasdaq case study portfolio demonstrates how to turn existing, static case studies into an immersive interactive experience.
+This Veracode case study portfolio demonstrates how to turn existing, static case studies into an immersive interactive experience.

 There’s still one last secret to reveal—the most important one of all.

 Finally, it’s easy to get so mired in the process of creating cool interactive features that we forget the true purpose of our content.
 Every piece of content has the number one of goal of giving the buyer usable, valuable information to help make a buying decision.
 Format should never overshadow content value.